-In Years 7 and 8 the year group covers the same program, with streaming allowing for varying levels of complexity and speed of delivery.
-In Year 9, high achieving students follow an Advanced program that is more academically rigorous than the Common program.
+In each Year, 7 to 9, the classes use the same program, with streaming allowing for varying levels of complexity and speed of delivery.
+Higher achieving students will cover additional or more challenging content, making the course more academically rigorous.

 Students in Year 10 will study either the Pre-Methods, Pre-Applications or Pre-Essentials programs, based upon their achievement in Year 9.
 As the names suggest, the program in each of the three courses contains preparatory material for the relevant Senior School Mathematics courses.

-The Core Program supplements the mainstream courses offered for those students in Year 7 through to Year 9 who experience difficulty with areas of Mathematics.
+The Core Program in Years 7 to 9 supplements the mainstream courses offered for those students in Year 7 through to Year 9 who experience difficulty with areas of Mathematics.

-Mathematics Extension classes operate for selected and invited students in all Lower School years.
+Mathematics Extension classes in Years 7 to 10 operate for selected and invited students in all Lower School years.
 This provides an opportunity for talented young Mathematicians to develop and extend themselves in a manner not always possible in an ordinary class.

 The full range of Senior School subjects is offered, and in most cases there are multiple classes of each subject.

 Graphing calculators (Casio Classpad) are used extensively in Senior School ATAR courses.
-Year 10 students in Pre-Methods and Pre-Applications have access to Classpad calculators and use them for tasks as designated by their teacher.
+Students in Year 10 students in Pre-Methods and Extension will also make significant use of the calculators.

 We have access to computer notebooks and integrate the use of computers into many topics we cover.